snowdrop/k8s-infra/hetzner/README.md

 ### Install CentOS 7.4 Minimal

+Next, we will install the CentOS 7 OS which is proposed by Hetzner Cloud Platform.

 * Select CentOS 7.4 in Linux tab and accept initiate installation.
 Take care to note the root password supplied.

 ![Linux installation](linux-installation.png)